-In order to increase the average individual score on the UNDP Capacity Assessment by 25 percentage points for all stakeholder groups, training programs for all stakeholders with the main objective to understand how Rwanda is dealing with the FLR through putting in place the enabling environment, various trainings and capacity building sessions on topics such as climate smart agriculture, Forest Management plan and practices were conducted., A total of 2,125 project beneficiaries underwent training, with 894 of them being female participants for this quarter 3.
+In order to increase the average individual score on the UNDP Capacity Assessment by 25 percentage points for all stakeholder groups, training programs for all stakeholders with the main objective to understand how Rwanda is dealing with the FLR through putting in place the enabling environment, various trainings and capacity building sessions on topics such as climate smart agriculture, Forest Management plan and practices were conducted.
+So far, a total of 6,538 project beneficiaries underwent training, with 3,396 of them being female participants.

-A capacity assessment in the Green Amayaga project area of intervention as per midterm review report has confirmed that the average individual score on the UNDP capacity Assessment has increased at 23.62 % points for all stakeholder groups.
+A capacity assessment in the Green Amayaga project area of intervention as per endterm review report has confirmed that the average individual score on the UNDP capacity Assessment has increased at 26.1 % points for all stakeholder groups which exceed the planned of 21.4% points.